 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pale yellow, peanut shaped tablet, with "APO" on one side and "AZ 50" on the other, contains azathioprine 50 mg.
+Each pale yellow, peanut-shaped tablet, with "APO" on one side and "AZ 50" on the other, contains 50 mg of azathioprine.
 Nonmedicinal ingredients: lactose, magnesium stearate, microcrystalline cellulose, and starch.

 How should I use this medication?

 Azathioprine is available in tablet and injectable form.